Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: Introduction

 The first significant contribution in this regard comes from M. Berger (\cite{berger}), who demonstrated that in $\mathbb{C}P^n$, the Fubini-Study metric serves as the maximum for the normalized $2k$-systole within its conformal class, for all $1\leq k < n$.
 It is worth noting that in $\mathbb{C}P^n$, homology is only non-trivial for even dimensions.

-More recently, using the machinery of pseudo-holomorphic curves developed by M. Gromov, Berger also showed that in $\mathbb{C}P^2$, the Fubini-Study metric is a local maximum for the normalized $2$-systole. { \begin{teo}[Gromov-Berger, cf. \cite{gromov_pshol}, section $0.2.$B] There exist an open neighborhood $g_{FS} \in \mathcal{U}$ of the Fubini-Study metric in the space of Riemannian metrics $ (\mathrm{Riem}(\mathbb{C}P^2), C^{\infty})$, such that:
+More recently, using the machinery of pseudo-holomorphic curves, M. Gromov and M. Berger also showed that in $\mathbb{C}P^2$, the Fubini-Study metric is a local maximum for the normalized $2$-systole. { \begin{teo}[Gromov-Berger, cf. \cite{gromov_pshol}, section $0.2.$B] There exist an open neighborhood $g_{FS} \in \mathcal{U}$ of the Fubini-Study metric in the space $ (\mathrm{Riem}(\mathbb{C}P^2), C^{\infty})$ of Riemannian metrics, such that:

 for every metric $g \in \mathcal{U}$.
 Moreover, the equality holds if and only if there is an almost complex structure $J$ such that $(\mathbb{C}P^2,J,g)$ is almost Kähler. \end{teo} } In contrast with the global result of M. Pu for $\mathbb{R}P^2$, this local statement is the best result we can expect in $\mathbb{C}P^2$.
 In fact, M. Katz and A. Suciu have proven that systolic freedom holds in this space (\cite{Katz}), excluding the possibility of a global version of this theorem.